Buy A License Renew Your Boat Registration Pay Fines/Restitution

 LDWF biologists collaborate with a number of universities and state and federal agencies to create genetic databases on several species found in Louisiana such as tarpon, sharks, snapper, and American eel.
 For example, to better understand Louisiana’s American eel population, biologists take fin clips from American eel specimens for genetic analysis to compare eels found in Louisiana with others collected around the country.

 Genetic studies also allow LDWF to test the effectiveness of management techniques.
-For over 30 years, LDWF has stocked freshwater bodies with the Florida strain of largemouth bass to create larger, faster growing bass for recreational anglers to enjoy.
-LDWF biologists collect fin and liver samples from bass and send them to a lab at Louisiana State University for genetic analysis.
-From the analysis, biologists are able to see what percentage of a population is Northern, Florida, or a hybrid of the two.
-With this information, managers can focus future stocking efforts where the population shows higher levels of Florida or hybrid strains versus those with higher Northern strains where the previous years of stocking have been ineffective.
+For over 30 years, LDWF has stocked freshwater bodies with Florida bass, a close relative of the native largemouth bass, to create larger, faster-growing bass for recreational anglers to enjoy.
+LDWF biologists collect fin clips from bass and send them to a lab for genetic analysis.
+From the analysis, biologists are able to see what percentage of a population is native largemouth bass, Florida bass, or a hybrid of the two.
+With this information, managers can focus future stocking efforts where the population shows higher levels of Florida or hybrid strains versus those with higher levels of largemouth bass strains, where the previous years of stocking have been ineffective